Junpengalaitp/Algorithm-Data-Structure/markdown/array.md

 * else n = n - (array[pointer] - next pointer), pointer += 2, next pointer = 0
 * return -1 at end

+### LC 1014.
+Best Sightseeing Pair
+* use a left max pointer
+* one pass, on each iteration, update the max score and check if the current value - distance is greater than max left value, if it is, update max left pointer